 I saw another dermatologist and she told me to stop using the metrogel as it was drying my face out, and instead, prescribed me Oracea oral antibiotics.
 She also sold me some serum, cleanser, and sunscreen for sensitive skin types.

 Feeling hopeful I put the serum all over my face.
 She said my skin was really dry and this would plump it up.
 It contained hyaluronic acid.
 I’d never really used products with hyaluronic acid before.
 It stung a bit but I figured that was normal.
 I went to bed and my face was feeling hot but I figured that meant it was working.

 The next morning, my whole face was puffed up and red like I had a really bad sunburn.
 My face felt like it was on fire and it throbbed.
 The only good thing was that the red bumps weren’t noticeable anymore because my entire face was now red!

 I didn’t realize that hyaluronic acid sucks up moisture from wherever it can.
 If it’s put on really dry skin, it’ll suck up the moisture from deep within the skin which is exactly what happened to me.
 Now I had rosacea and extremely damaged skin.
-I was horrified and extremely upset.
-At least the hives were gone.

 I spent the next few days repairing my very damaged skin barrier.
 I bought whipped shea butter with olive leaf from Evan Healy which did wonders for my skin.
 I used Aveeno ultra-calming nourishing night cream with oat and feverfew.
 Finally my skin calmed down and lost its redness.